Obarun/66/doc/66-shutdownd.md

 - **-s** *skel* : an absolute path; directory of the skeleton file `rc.init`.
 Default is `%%skel%%`.

 - **-g** *gracetime* : specify a grace time between the `SIGTERM` and the `SIGKILL` in milliseconds if the shutdown command does not provide one.
 Defaults to `3000`.

+- **-B** : inform the shutdown daemon that it is running in a container.
+This changes the nature of *stage 4*, since exiting a container is slightly different from rebooting a real machine (in particular, pid 1 has to exit, and great care must be given not to leave any zombie hanging around).

+- **-c** : inform the shutdown daemon that no catch-all logger is running.
+This also changes the shutdown procedure slightly, since some operations are specific to the existence of a catch-all logger.

 ## Note